cloud-gov/cf-domain-broker-alb-boshrelease/README.md

 # PaaS CDN Broker Bosh Release

-This is a Bosh release for deploying [18F's CDN broker](https://github.com/18F/cf-cdn-service-broker) on a Bosh-managed VM.
+This is a Bosh release for deploying [cloud.gov's CDN broker](https://github.com/cloud-gov/cf-cdn-service-broker) on a Bosh-managed VM.
 We maintain [a fork of the broker](https://github.com/alphagov/paas-cdn-broker) and submodule it into this repository.
 It is important to note we have kept the submodule path of the upstream repository in order to not have to re-write Golang import paths.

 # Deploy with BOSH